• Skip to primary navigation

 • Spicy Cucumber Salad - The cool, tangy flavors help balance the richness of the soup.

-• Roasted Sweet Potatoes – Their natural sweetness complements the peanut and coconut flavors.
+• Roasted Sweet Potatoes - Their natural sweetness goes with the peanut and coconut flavors.

 Thai Peanut Chicken Soup